 Hawaii Volcanoes National Park

 Plan ahead by downloading maps and brochures on the park website (www.nps.gov/havo), which also lists areas closed due to current eruptions.
 Always check conditions with the rangers at the Kilauea Visitor Center, where you can pick up detailed trail guides.
-Note: All overnight backcountry hiking and camping requires a free permit, available only the day of or the day before your hike, from the park’s Backcountry Office (tel.
-808/985-6178).
+Note: All overnight backcountry hiking or camping requires a $10 permit, available only the day of or the day before your hike, from the park’s Backcountry Office (808/985-6178).